jeffjyang/Android-Calculator/README.md

 5. If you have any comments or assumptions, add them to this README.md file

 # Task
 Using good coding practice and techniques, implement the functions of the simple calculator.
-The manditory functions are the +,-,x and / while the other ones are optional and for you to show off your mad skills (e.g. trig functions, hex calculator, exp functions, etc.).
+The mandatory functions are the +,-,x and / while the other ones are optional and for you to show off your mad skills (e.g. trig functions, hex calculator, exp functions, etc.).

 # Your comments or assumptions
-- <add them here>
+- Calculation is only performed when the user taps the "EQUALS" button
+- CalculatorActivity was partially switched to a ConstraintLayout to help preserve scaling on different screen sizes.